 Subject to law and rules and regulations of the State Board and of the School Board, each pupil enrolled in a school shall, during the time he is attending school, and during the time he is on the school premises, be under the control and direction of the principal or teacher in charge of the school, and under the immediate control and direction of the teacher or other member of the instructional staff or of the bus driver to whom such responsibility may be assigned by the principal.
-However, the State Board or the District School Board may, by rules and regulations, subject each pupil to the control and direction of the school during the time he is otherwise enroute to or from school or is presumed by law to be attending.
+However, the State Board or the District School Board may, by rules and regulations, subject each pupil to the control and direction of the principal or teacher in charge of the school during the time he is otherwise en-route to or from school or is presumed by law to be attending.